Leading Edge Model D

 The Leading Edge Model D is an IBM clone first released by Leading Edge Hardware in July 1985.
-It was initially priced at $1,495 configured with dual 5.25" floppy drives, 256 KB of RAM, and a monochrome monitor.
-It was manufactured by South Korean conglomerate Daewoo and distributed by Canton, Massachusetts-based Leading Edge.
+It was initially priced at $1,495 and configured with dual 5.25" floppy drives, 256 KB of RAM, and a monochrome monitor.
+It was the first Korean-made PC to be sold in the United States, manufactured by South Korean conglomerate Daewoo and distributed by Canton, Massachusetts-based Leading Edge.
 Engineer Stephen Kahng spent about four months designing the Model D at a cost of $200,000.
 Kahng later became CEO of Macintosh clone maker Power Computing.

 In August 1986, Leading Edge cut the price of the base model by $200, to $1,295, and increased the base memory of the machine to 512 KB.

 The Model D was an immediate success, selling 100,000 units in its first year of production.
 It sold well for several years, until a dispute with dealers forced Leading Edge into bankruptcy in 1989.